 Jumpstart A Fulfilling Electrical Career at Our Baltimore Electrician School

 Becoming an electrician requires much more than simply knowing how to cut and connect wires.
 The skills you need include electrical tasks as well as fully understanding electrical safety.

-That is why attending an electrician school such as North American Trade Schools will help you begin a long and fulfilling career in a high-demand trade.
-For more than 40 years, we have provided students in and around the Baltimore, Maryland area with excellent, all-encompassing training to help them begin careers as electricians.
+That is why attending an electrician school such as North American Trade Schools will help you begin a career in a new trade.
+For more than 40 years, we have provided students in and around the Baltimore, Maryland area with training to help them begin careers as electricians.

 In the industrial sector, for example, you may be responsible for installing electrical power systems, fire and security systems, telecommunications and electronic controls.

 This could include new work, maintenance or repair work, which is why it’s so important to make sure you receive a quality education that allows you to handle whatever you may encounter throughout your career.

 Our electrician courses provide you with valuable experience and hands-on training working with most of the equipment you will find in the field, including:

 - Motor control equipment